dart-lang/test/README.md

 ## Debugging

-Tests can be debugged interactively using browsers' built-in development tools, including Observatory when you're using Dartium.
+Tests can be debugged interactively using browsers' built-in development tools.
 Currently there's no support for interactively debugging command-line VM tests, but it will be added [in the future][issue 50].

 [issue 50]: https://github.com/dart-lang/test/issues/50

 The first step when debugging is to pass the `--pause-after-load` flag to the test runner.
 This pauses the browser after each test suite has loaded, so that you have time to open the development tools and set breakpoints.
-For Dartium, the test runner will print the Observatory URL for you.
 For PhantomJS, it will print the remote debugger URL.
-For content shell, it'll print both!

 Once you've set breakpoints, either click the big arrow in the middle of the web page or press Enter in your terminal to start the tests running.
 When you hit a